 Your jawline is one of the most common locations for acne outbreaks.
-Studies even show that hormonal acne (the most common form of acne) tends to concentrate in the lower half of the face, particularly on the chin, jaw and cheeks.
+Studies even show that hormonal acne (the most common form of acne) tends to concentrate in the lower third of the face, particularly on the chin, jaw and cheeks.

 If you’re dealing with an acne outbreak on your chin and jawline, there’s no need to panic.
 Just like other acne outbreaks, acne that affects our chin, jawline and lower cheeks is relatively easy to treat using a variety of different products.

 From topical retinoids to hormonal medication, we’ve covered these products below.
 We’ve also explained how and why acne can affect your chin and jawline, from the effects of your hormone production on acne outbreaks to your skin cell turnover process.

 Almost all acne, from common whiteheads and blackheads to severe, painful cystic acne, is caused by the change in hormones.
 Therefore, understanding your hormones (and not face mapping your acne!) is the key to understanding what's causing your acne.